Skip to content

 )

-CRP packs the most relevant facts into a context envelope, dispatches to the LLM, and handles continuation if the output is truncated.
+CRP packs the most relevant facts into a context envelope, dispatches to the LLM, runs the safety control plane, and handles continuation if the output is truncated.

 4. Check Session Status